Jeevan92-coder/Jeevan92-coder/README.md

 ---

-# 🌱 Development Philosophy

-I believe technology is best learned by **building real projects and solving practical problems**.
-My goal is to keep improving every day while creating meaningful software and intelligent systems.

----

 # 🤝 Collaboration & Opportunities

-I’m always open to collaborating on:
+I’m open to collaborating on **AI, Web Development, and automation projects**.

-* AI & Machine Learning Projects
-* Web Applications
-* Data & Automation Projects
-* Innovative Technology Ideas

-If you're working on something interesting, feel free to connect or collaborate.
+If you're working on something interesting, feel free to connect.

 ---